We can all get better. Put these tips into practice, and you'll improve your writing in no time.

 - Avoid wordiness.
 It's harder to write with brevity than to write at length.
 Some of my hardest assignments in J-school dealt with writing 300-word articles that contained all the essential information.
 Now, thanks to my training, I have a hard time writing lengthy pieces.
 It annoys me to try to add filler just to hit a 500, 700, or 1,000-word requirement.

 - Vary the sentence length and structure.
 Change things up a little bit to keep the reader interested and to create the pacing you want.

 - Organize your thoughts first.
 Before you start writing, organize your thoughts.
 Do it formally, with an outline (especially helpful if you write fiction and need to keep plot points and characters straight), or just take a couple of minutes to think about what you want to cover without writing it down.

 - Just get started.
 Sometimes writer's block keeps you from organizing your thoughts ahead of time.
 If this is the case, just start writing.
-You may have to go back and re-arrange things, but if you are having trouble, just starting help you break through — and it enables the free flow of ideas.
+You may have to go back and re-arrange things, but if you are having trouble, just starting helps you break through — and it enables the free flow of ideas.

 - Revisit old pieces.
 Look at pieces written in the past, and consider how you can improve them.

-What do you think of these writing tips?
 What tips do you use to improve your writing?